 For many people, a bus tour in Europe is the best way to scratch their travel itch.
-Having someone else navigate for you, arrange where you'll sleep, and make the decisions takes the stress and work out of travel.
+Having someone else navigate for you, arrange transportation and hotels, and make the decisions takes the stress and work out of travel.

 A tour can also be the most economical way to see Europe: Large tour companies book thousands of rooms and meals year-round, and with their tremendous economic clout, they can get prices that no individual tourist can match.

 If you're looking to travel comfortably and cheaply, bus tours can be a good option — and if you've got an excellent guide, it can be a great one.
 The best guides bring Roman life alive in Pompeii or help you recall recent history in Berlin.

 Once you're on board with a bus tour, you'll be part of a group dynamic — but that doesn't mean you can't have control over your trip.
 Here are some suggestions to help make sure the good times roll for you while you're on the road: